TechEdDan2/bc24_SQLAlchemy_Blogly/README.md

 - SQLAlchemy

 ### Continued development
-- This is a basic user management application and doesn't include features like user authentication, password management, or blog post creation in the first version of the app.
+- This is a basic user management application and doesn't include features like user authentication, password management; however, this version allows for blog post creation and adding tags.
 - In the next update I hope to add more features and functionalities.

 ### Useful resources